Esha304/CollegeClu/README.md

 **Required Must-have Stories**

-* [ ] User can register or login for linkedin.
+* [ ] User can register or login.
-* [ ] User can find schools based on the interests.
+* [ ] User can find events based on their interests of date and city.
-* [ ] User can use map to find location of that school
+* [ ] User can use map to find location of that event.
-* [ ] User can find rating of the school.
+* [ ] User can see the easiest way to go/reach at that location.
-* [ ] User can find total number of students going to the school.
+* [ ] User can use camera to click a photo to keep profile image or to post.
-* [ ] User can search for students/alumnis going to that school.
+* [ ] User can post their event details and may be can find someone to join.
-* [ ] User can connect with others using their usernames through chats.
+* [ ] User can add events to wishlist.
-* [ ] User can use camera to click a photo to keep profile image.
+* [ ] User can log-out.

 **Optional Nice-to-have Stories**

-* [ ] User can add the schools they like the most to the wishlist.
-* [ ] Users can see a small video(trailer or small preview) of that school/campus.
+* [ ] Users can buy a ticket for the event.
 * [ ] User can change the theme of the app.
+* [ ] User can like or comment on other's posts.
+* [ ] User can post something or keep profile pic from the gallery.
 * [ ] User can call someone with their number.
-* [ ] Instead of typing, user can speak their name (audio)!!??
+* [ ] Instead of typing, user can speak their city (audio)!!??
-* [ ] User can play game with that student.

 ### 2. Screen Archetypes

 * Splash Screen
 * Login/Sign-up screen
-   * User can register or login for linkedin.
+   * User can register or login.
-* List-schools screen
+* List-events screen
-    * User can find schools.
+    * User can find events based on the city.
-    * User can use map to find location of that school
+    * User can use map to find location of that event.
-    * User can find rating of the school.
-    * User can find total number of students going to the school.
+    * User can see price of the ticket to that event.
- * Search screen
+ * Post screen
-   * User can search for students/alumnis going to that school.
+   * User can post their event details or anything to get in touch with others and see who else's coming.
-   * User can connect with them using their usernames through chats.
+   * User can like or comment on other's posts.
  * Settings screen
    * User can use camera to click a photo to keep profile image.
    * User can change the theme.
    * User can see their wishlist.
+   * User can log-out.

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * List
-* Search
+* Post
-* Profile
+* Settings

 **Flow Navigation** (Screen to Screen)

 * Splash screen
-* Login/Sign-up for LinkedIn
+* Login/Sign-up
    * Login
    * Sign-up
-*  list-schools
+*  list-events
      * map
-     * ratings
-     * Total students
+     * price
      * like button
+* Post
-* Search
+   * feed
-   * students/alumnis
+   * compose
-   * Msg
+   * like/comment
  * Settings
    * Profile pic
    * theme